FlashSystems/CheckUnits/README.md

   * the unit is a one-shot unit and RemainAfterExit is set to "no".
 * If the unit is disabled but active a warning is reported unless...
   * the unit is triggered by another unit or
+  * the unit is wanted by another active unti or
   * the unit is a dbus-unit because these units can be triggered by dbus activation.

 # Known issues